tfabris/CrowCam/README.md

 manual and repetitive, and also work around some unfixed bugs in the streaming software and in YouTube itself.

-This project would be useful to anyone who uses any kind of unattended outdoor camera (not necessarily for crow watching) who wants to stream it to YouTube, but might have encountered problems with doing so on YouTube, like I did.

-It's also good platform for learning some useful programming techniques.
+This project could be useful to anyone who uses any kind of unattended camera (not necessarily for bird watching) who wants to stream it to YouTube, but might have encountered the same problems with YouTube that I did.
+It's also a good platform for demonstrating some useful programming techniques.
 Besides learning a lot about Bash and shell scripts in general, I learned:

 - How to properly fail out of a Bash script while down inside a sub-function, since in Bash, "exit 1" doesn't work as expected when inside a function.
 - How to access and use the Synology API.